 Read/buy/check out a book on photography that is specific to your needs

 For me, I needed a photography book that was specific to blogging.
 I had found a lot of resources online about photography, but they were geared to other niches, like portrait or outdoor photographers that weren’t relevant to me.
 The needs of bloggers are a lot different.
 I used The Ultimate Photography Ebook for Bloggers by Aniko Levai at Place of My Taste.
 She gives a great education on photography, but then goes into the specifics about blogging that I really needed to know.
 I would have been lost without her book.
-Plus, I had no idea what kind of camera or other equipment to buy, and she had an entire section devoted to that.
+Plus, I had no idea what kind of camera or other equipment to buy, and she had an entire section devoted to equipment that I still reference.

 Get a DSLR